 Men and women can apply; however, certain roles for combat such as the RAF Regiment are restricted to men only.
-As for other RAF eligibility criteria, one must meet the age, fitness, and nationality/residency qualifications.
+As for other eligibility one must meet the age, fitness, and nationality/residency qualifications.
 For certain ranks and positions within the RAF academic requirements might apply.
 Generally, education requirements are restricted to officers or candidates hoping to enter in an officer position rather than go through cadet training from the lowest possible rank in the RAF.
 For those in an HM Forces Service position applications are processed only mildly differently.

 Any candidate will need to have a British, Commonwealth or Dual citizenship for Britain.
 If the nationality requirements are met then the individual needs to prove they were in the UK for the last 5 years with no more than 28 days per annum spent outside of the UK.
-If there is a strong reason for being out of the country and supporting evidence than an application may be approved but it is a case by case situation.
+If there is a strong reason for being out of the country and supporting evidence, then an application may be approved but it is a case by case situation.

 Every candidate must meet certain medical requirements to move through the application process.
 Height and weight is not always specific; however, certain jobs require a minimum height in order to perform the duties.
 It is best to check your height based on your potential placement in the RAF.
 Minimum and maximum BMIs are in place for health and safety reasons.
 BMI ranges need to be within 17 to 32 depending on gender and age.
 Any male 18 or older is required to be 18 to 32.
 A person 16 years of age must be within 17 to 27.